Dear reader of ADxS.org, please excuse the disruption.

 In ADHD-I, we understand that there is a hypercortisol imbalance in the stress systems.

 During stress, the stress hormone CRH is released in the hypothalamus.
-This has an excitatory effect on hippocampal cells by reducing the calcium-dependent potassium conductivity.
+This has an excitatory effect on the cells of the hippocampus by reducing the calcium-dependent potassium conductivity.

 2.1.2.1.
 Noradrenaline release decoupled from external stimuli